 Knowing that that’s the process, things for banks to be aware of to gate-keep the financial system are as follows:

-- With respect to digital currency exchanges, undertake due diligence to ensure the officers are identified on the business’s website – if not, that is a red flag indicating the business lacks transparency.
+- With respect to digital currency exchanges, undertake due diligence to ensure the officers are identified publicly.

 The FinCEN advisory mentions AlphaBay, the Canadian darknet marketplace that was the largest in the world which operated with bank accounts processing billions of dollars in Bitcoin and money solely for criminal activities, including the sale of fentanyl which resulted in the untimely death of young adults around the world.
 You can read about AlphaBay here.

-Red flags also include transactions involving countries such as the Seychelles, Malta, Guernsey, the Isle of Man, Jersey, Cyprus and other jurisdictions that are known for lax financial crime compliance and where identity of corporate controllers is difficult to verify.
+Red flags also include transactions involving countries that are known for lax financial crime compliance.

 You can read more from FinCEN here.